lux-hux/IKEA-Portfolio-Management/README.md

 **portfolio_sd.py**

-Retail investors are limited in the number of individual securities they can directly hold because as the number of portfolio holdings increases, so does the cost of brokerage as a proportion of their total investment.
+Retail investors are limited in the number of individual securities they can directly hold because as portfolio holdings increase, so does the cost of brokerage as a proportion of their total investment.
 One of the benefits of investing through a fund is that it makes holding hundreds or even thousands of securities relatively inexpensive.
 Studies have shown, however, that investors gain most of the diversification benefit with a relatively small number of holdings.